aalokt89/aalokt89/README.md

 ### Hi there 👋

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->
 My name is Aalok Trivedi, and I'm a UX/UI designer with an interest in aws and cloud technologies.
-I'm currently learning Linux and continuing my journey to become a cloud eengineer.
+I'm currently learning AWS, Python, and continuing my journey to become a cloud DevOps engineer.

 Find out more about me & feel free to connect with me here: